coreinfrastructure/best-practices-badge/doc/security.md

 A user can create as many project entries as desired.
 Each project entry gets a new unique project id and is owned by the user who created the project entry.
-A project entry can only be edited (and deleted) by either the entry creator or an administrator.
+A project entry can only be edited (and deleted) by the entry creator, an administrator, or by others who can prove that they can edit that GitHub repository (if it is on GitHub).
 Anyone can see the project entry results once they are saved.
 We do require, in the case of a GitHub project entry, that the entry creator be logged in via GitHub *and* be someone who can edit that